surfacedamage/stuffen/README.md

   - Driving a boat like a boss wearing a cat hat
     - on the boat.jpg
     - description.txt
+  - 2011
+    - 2011-06-14 - An old properly organized album
+      - crashing a boat.jpg

 ### Becomes this:

   - 2011
+    - 2011-06-14 - An old properly organized album
+      - crashing a boat.jpg
     - 2011-05-13 - Birthday at Aunt Susies
       - photo1.jpg
       - photo2.jpg